Candido-NPV/Kanosk/README.md

 -📫 How to reach me kanosk#3068 on Discord, @cnpv44 on Instagram or @Kanosk44 on Twitter

-- At the moment everything will be on private repositories while refining my work
+-At the moment everything will be on private repositories while refining my work

 <!---
 Kanosk/Kanosk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.